pyeventsourcing/eventsourcing/README_example_with_axon.md

 sequenced item mapper with a record strategy to map domain events to database records in ways that can be easily extended and replaced.

-**Abstract base classes** — suggest how to structure an event sourced application.
+**Abstract base classes** — suggest how to structure an event-sourced application.
 The library has base classes for application objects, domain entities, entity repositories, domain events of various types, mapping strategies, snapshotting strategies, cipher strategies, etc.